-Karen Amrhein (b.
-1970) has written for orchestra, wind ensemble, chorus, and chamber ensemble.
+Composer Karen Amrhein has written for orchestra, wind ensemble, chorus, and chamber ensemble.

 "Amrhein is tonally oriented, lyrical, and composes with an insightful sense of instrumental possibility.
 She is also a fine contrapuntalist who is equally adept at thinking both vertically and horizontally.
 Her lines are enlivened by quirky rhythms, and the harmonies that their convergences generate at key points are never less than pleasingly surprising." - William Zagorski, Fanfare Magazine

-Among Karen's works are her ballet Little Nemo in Slumberland for wind ensemble / symphony orchestra (inspired by the influential early 20th-Century comic strip by Winsor McCay); Symphony of Seasons for wind ensemble / orchestra - written for and premiered by Harlan Parker and the Peabody Wind Ensemble; five chamber orchestra concertos, including the clarinet concerto Event Horizon, written for and recorded by Richard Stoltzman; six sonatas for soloist and piano; two string quartets and a string trio; a collection of dances for piano entitled "Dance Card"; a series of "story scores" including a suite for piano quintet based on her short story cycle, The Unsheathed Heart, and works for narrator(s) and musical ensemble including Princess Paliné, The Gift of the Magi, and The Christmas Mirror.
+Among Karen's works are her oratorio The Book of Jonah for soloists, choir, and chamber orchestra; the ballet Little Nemo in Slumberland for wind ensemble / orchestra (inspired by the influential early 20th-C. comic strip by Winsor McCay); Symphony of Seasons for wind ensemble / orchestra - written for and premiered by Harlan Parker and the Peabody Wind Ensemble; five chamber orchestra concertos, including the clarinet concerto Event Horizon, written for and recorded by Richard Stoltzman; six sonatas for soloist and piano; two string quartets and a string trio; a collection of dances for piano entitled "Dance Card"; a series of "story scores" for her novels The Eye of Phoebus, The Tower of Kirklees, and A Season in Prickleblossom Wood, and works for narrator(s) and musical ensemble including Princess Paliné, The Gift of the Magi, and The Christmas Mirror.

-Click List for a full roster of compositions.
+Click List for a full roster of Karen's compositions.

 Karen can be reached at email@example.com